 make Simple & Satisfying Hot chicken Noodle Soup

-Start by bringing your water to a boil in a stock pot tossing in all your rough-cut veggies plus salt, pepper, garlic, a little drizzle of olive oil, plus some bay leaves and fresh parsley.
+Start this easy chicken noodle soup recipe by bringing your water to a boil in a stock pot and tossing in all your rough-cut veggies plus salt, pepper, garlic, a little drizzle of olive oil, plus some bay leaves and fresh parsley.
 Bring everything back up to a simmer.

 add bone-in chicken thighs